top of page

 All behaviour as a child is mimicked.
 If pornography, is the main way a child learns about sex and relationships, this is taken through into relationships as adults.

-advice leaflets I have read, from agencies like National Society for Protection of Child Cruelty (NSPCC), they have said the same thing: have open, honest conversations about sex and porn from an early age.
+In ALL the books and advice leaflets I have read, from agencies like National Society for Protection of Child Cruelty (NSPCC), they have said the same thing: have open, honest conversations about sex and porn from an early age.

 You can't stop children viewing pornography, you can offer them a conversation about the facts at their level of understanding so they can make informed choices for their present and future relationships.